mcrice123/morphic2/src/pages/book1/book-1-page-11.md

     'Panel 3.',
     "\n",
-    'Only Errie is visible as she gazes offscreen to the left with a serious look on her face.', "\n",
+    'Only Errie is visible as she gazes off-screen to the left with a serious look on her face.', "\n",
     'The redhead continues, saying, "She let me go with a warning, because I need the book for another class."
 She adds, muttering, "But NEXT TIME she catches me..."', "\n\n",